DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/development_environment.md

    ```
    $ rake load:all
    ```

 6. To write crontab:

    ```
    $ whenever -w
    ```

    **Note** This will write the crontab under the current user running this command.
    {: .notice--warning}

-   **Note** If you would like the commands in the crontab to run in a different environment than `development`, either use the `--set` flag avaliable in `whenever` or set the rails environment before running the command `RAILS_ENV=qa whenever -w`.
+   **Note** If you would like the commands in the crontab to run in a different environment than `development`, either use the `--set` flag available in `whenever` or set the rails environment before running the command `RAILS_ENV=qa whenever -w`.
    {: .notice--warning}

-7. To seed db (with roles and privilages for developers and other admins):
+7. To seed db (with roles and privileges for developers and other admins):

    ```
    $ rake db:seed